The Lowdown on Vitamin D

 - Commercialization of Vitamin D Enhanced Mushrooms by UV light Treatment.
 Mushrooms Canada and the Guelph Food Technology Centre.

-The Australian Mushroom Growers Association (AMGA) has researched the intermittent UV-light exposure in a growing room, pre-harvest.
+The Australian Mushroom Growers Association (AMGA) has researched intermittent UV-light exposure in a growing room, pre-harvest.
 Vitamin D² will be measured in the mushrooms, 4 and 8 days post-harvest.
 The objective was to license a Vitamin D² process for mushroom growers.

 - Critical Issues for Intending Producers of Vitamin D Mushrooms.
 Warmish Scientific.